Downtown East Village, Calgary: Retail buildings

-Historic Buildings
+Historic buildings

 East Village plays host to several of Calgary's oldest buildings.
-The Simmons Mattress Factory building has been redeveloped to house Charbar, Phil & Sebastian Coffee Roasters, and Sidewalk Citizen Bakery, and is right along the RiverWalk.
-The city's oldest running hotel, the King Edward Hotel, built in 1905 has been deconstructed and rebuilt as part of the National Music Centre.
+The Simmons Mattress Factory building, constructed in 1912, is a leading example of adaptive reuse in Calgary.
+It has been carefully restored and repurposed from its original industrial use as a mattress factory to house Charbar, Phil & Sebastian Coffee Roasters, and Sidewalk Citizen Bakery, right along the RiverWalk.
+The city's oldest running hotel, the King Edward Hotel, built in 1905, has been deconstructed and rebuilt as part of the National Music Centre.
 The St. Louis Hotel has been revitalized and now hosts the headquarters of Calgary Municipal Land Corporation and a rental venue.
 The Hillier Block has been restored and is now home to the Calgary Public Library Foundation, ADD-IN, and the New Central Library Discovery Centre for the duration of the NCL construction project happening next door.

-Parks/Plazas
+Parks and plazas

-Calgary Municipal Land Corporation has built three plazas in the neighbourhood, these are RiverWalk Plaza next to the Simmons Building, Fifth Street Square at the intersection of 5th Street SE and 7 Avenue SE, and Celebration Square along the C-train’s Blue Line between 5th and 6th Avenues SE.
+Calgary Municipal Land Corporation has built three plazas in the neighbourhood, these are RiverWalk Plaza next to the Simmons Building, Fifth Street Square at the intersection of 5th Street SE and 7 Avenue SE, and Celebration Square along the C-train's Blue Line between 5th and 6th Avenues SE.

 CMLC was also responsible for the revitalization of St. Patrick's Island Park.
 The park revitalization was coupled with the construction of the George C. King Bridge for a total price tag of $45 million.
 The George C. King Bridge connects the island park south to the East Village and Bridgeland to the north.